reunanen/devday2013-predictive-analytics-hands-on/README.md

 # Actually doing something

-The task is to devise a classifier of wine colour, given examples of existing wines and their 11 chemical properties not directly related to colour.
-Below a possible approach is sketched.
+The task is to devise a classifier for the colour of wine, given examples of existing wines and their 11 chemical properties (which are not directly related to colour).
+Below, a possible approach is sketched.
 At any point, if you think you are lost, feel free to ask!

 ## Import relevant packages